Making a complaint

 This page describes how other organisations can help you, if you find you have a complaint about your pension.

 The Office of the Pensions Ombudsman investigates complaints about how pension schemes are run.
-They can help if you’ve already tried to resolve a problem, but aren’t satisfied with the outcome.
 They will look at the facts, without taking sides and have legal powers to make decisions.

 They can deal with complaints about occupational and personal pension schemes and can also consider complaints about the actions of the Pension Protection Fund and some decisions made by the Financial Assistance Scheme.The service is free.